multiverse-os/cli/README.md

 The framework is specifically designed to have an incredibly light code footprint, with each of the features divded into subpackages enabling developers to select just the components they need; so the framework can be suited for simple scripts to full applications.

-The framework design is inspired by web application frameworks like Ruby `rails`; specifically this implies we support internationalization (in development), a 'routing tree'-like approach where we assign actions to paths defined by a command tree, middleware support, tools to generate consistent output, simple templating system, basic input validation, and autocompletion (in development).
+The framework design and how developers interact wtih it is inspired by web application frameworks.

+Defining commands should be familiar as possible, using design pattern's established in Golang web application frameworks.
+Providing similar features: middleware, templating, and importantly security related functionality like user input validation.
+By prioritizing security related functionality, we establish a minimum baseline for applications so less people roll their own, and more people collaborate on important features relevant to all applications.

 #### Multiverse OS Core Framework